As a member you will have full access to all of the facilities and programs at the Boys & Girls Club of Kenosha.

 - Access to soccer field walking track

-Seniors (age 60+) receive the same member benefits as an Adult Membership.
-Seniors receive free 1-year memberships to the Boys & Girls Club of Kenosha.
+Seniors (age 60+) receive free memberships to the Boys & Girls Club of Kenosha.
+Forms must be completed and turned into the front desk of the BGCK.